 The new Twitter profiles first unveiled a couple of weeks ago are now available to everybody using the Web version of the social networking site.
 As previously noted, the new profiles make Twitter look a lot more like Facebook than it previously did.

-Twitter has created a page detailing the changes the new profiles bring, and this link will switch you over from the old to the new.
+Twitter has created a page detailing the changes the new profiles bring, and this link [No longer available] will switch you over from the old to the new.
 You’ll then be able to customize your profile page, and pin or filter tweets as you desire.

 A cursory glance at the tweets about the new profiles suggest there’s a lot of discontentment amongst users.
 Many feel that the Facebookification of Twitter is both unnecessary and unwelcome.
 Please let us know what you think in the comments section below.

 Lytro Unveils Illum DSLR